Serrmarl/UR3e-LabRob/README.md

 # UR3e-LabRob
 Customized packages for UR3e robot control with Hand-e robotiq gripper.
+We made modifications in the launch files to adapt the scene to the workspace.
 Various routines are explored to create dynamics trayectories and HRI activities using MoveIt libraries.
 This package is based on ROS Melodic using Python programming.

 ## Demostration
 **Dynamic avoidance**